Zjinnnn/tp/docs/UserGuide.md

 2. **Not adhering to format specified** for the commands currently may result in unexpected outcome/command to behave in-deterministically (I.e. Command fails/ adopts last value of redundant parameter).
 The workaround this known issue is to strictly stick to number and format of parameters specified in this UserGuide as mentioned in features.

-3. **Adding invalid and redundant prefixes** after commands will case TAvigator to intake the invalid prefix and its value as part of the command, causing the command to fail.
+3. **Adding invalid and redundant prefixes** after commands will case TAvigator to take in the invalid prefix and its value as part of the command, causing the command to fail.
 The remedy is to remove the invalid and redundant prefixes.

 4. **Trying to use help command with no courses** will result in `Please create an address book using the create command first` message.
 You can create an address book using `course create course/COURSE_CODE` to work around this issue.